-- ☐ Articulated Ceilings: i.e. ceilings of various heights, lighting coves, coffered ceilings, soffits, etc. reinforce the design statement, enhance the merchandise, emphasize or deemphasize areas, and provide drama and focus. - All Tenant ceilings are required to be one (1) hour fire rated. - ☐ Gypsum board ceilings and soffits are required throughout the sales area and in the storefront display area. - Acoustical lay-in tile ceiling is only permitted in back of house non sales areas. - Combustible materials of any sort may not be used or stored above the Tenant's ceilings. - All diffusers, grilles, tracks, speakers, etc., must be painted to match finish ceiling. - Concealed sprinkler heads are required in the storefront display area.
-(Refer to MEP and FP criteria) - O LONGS AND A STATE OF THE STAT

-- Ceiling Heights: Tenant is responsible for field verification of the existing conditions.
+- Open Ceiling Requirement: To ensure compatibility with the covered Mall building smoke management system where Tenant spaces are provided with full or partial decorative ceilings, provisions shall be made such that the ceiling is at least 30% free open area, uniformly distributed.
+The free open area shall be distributed such that a maximum ten foot (10'-0" ft.) spacing is provided between adjacent open areas in any direction.
+The free open area shall be provided via openings in the ceiling grid that may be finished with perforated metal grilles or louvers. - Articulated Ceilings: i.e. ceilings of various heights, lighting coves, coffered ceilings, soffits, etc. reinforce the design statement, enhance the merchandise, emphasize or deemphasize areas, and provide drama and focus. - Gypsum board ceilings and soffits are recommended throughout the sales area and in the storefront display area. - Acoustical lay-in tile ceiling is only permitted in back of house non sales areas. - Combustible materials of any sort may not be used or stored above the Tenant's ceilings. - All diffusers, grilles, tracks, speakers, etc., must be painted to match finish ceiling. - Concealed sprinkler heads are required in the storefront display area.
+(Refer to MEP and FP criteria) - All diffusers, grilles, tracks, speakers, etc., must be painted to match finish ceiling. - Ceiling Heights: Tenant is responsible for field verification of the existing conditions.
 In some cases, existing utilities may be relocated by Tenant at Tenant's expense.
-Written approval from Landlord is required before proceeding with such work. - Metal Suspension Systems: Metal suspension systems shall be used for all ceilings and shall be secured to Landlord's structural framing only.
-No connections to Landlord's deck will be permitted. - ☐ Hanging Marketing Displays: Tenant hanging marketing displays must provide a recessed track or equivalent discreet hanging method.
-Hanging grids or other surface mounted hanging methods are prohibited. - □ Access Panels: Provide access panels to permit servicing of all Tenant and Landlord equipment located above the ceiling.
+Written approval from Landlord is required before proceeding with such work.

+- Metal Suspension Systems: Metal suspension systems shall be used for all ceilings and shall be secured to top of Landlord's structural joist only.
+No connections to Landlord's deck or utilities will be permitted.
+A maximum superimposed load of 3 psf is allowed. - □ Hanging Marketing Displays: Tenant hanging marketing displays must provide a recessed track or equivalent discreet hanging method.
+Hanging grids or other surface mounted hanging methods are prohibited. - Access Panels: Provide access panels to permit servicing of all Tenant and Landlord equipment located above the ceiling.
 Access panels in hard surface ceilings must be a flush panel door with a tape in drywall bead flange.
 Access panels should be installed on vertical ceiling soffits or located as inconspicuously as possible.